MicrosoftDocs/query-docs/query-languages/dax/includes/power-bi-dax-sample-model.md

-_Examples in this article can be added to the sample model.
-To obtain the model, see [Power BI DAX sample model](https://aka.ms/dax-docs-samples)._
+_Examples in this article can be added to the Power BI Desktop sample model.
+To get the model, see [DAX sample model](https://aka.ms/dax-docs-samples)._